-Legal issues behind Trumps actions in the White House
+Legal issues behind Trump Administration’s actions in White House

 More from this show

-Many of the Trump Administration’s latest actions have come under intense legal scrutiny involving Trump legal issues.
+Many of the Trump Administration’s latest actions have come under intense legal scrutiny, presenting legal issues.

 Roy Herrera, founding partner of Herrera Arellano LLP, joined “Arizona Horizon” to talk about these legal questions.

-Then Herrera explains that they’re political appointees; essentially, the white house appointed Elon Musk, and Musk has appointed his people to do this review.
-Herrera explains that the purpose is to root out government waste and efficiency.
+Herrera explained they’re political appointees; essentially, the White House appointed Elon Musk, and Musk has appointed his people to do this review.
+Herrera said the purpose is to root out government waste and efficiency.

 Also, the Department of Treasury and the Department of Education are coming in and being given access to the systems of these departments.
-The idea that Herrera thinks is supposed to be to find out what’s inefficient or wasteful in that department and close things down.
+The idea behind this, Herrera believes, is to find out what’s inefficient or wasteful in that department and close things down.

-In several lawsuits, one of lawsuits, the judge temporarily restricted the access the officials had at the Department of Treasury.
+In one of several lawsuits, the judge temporarily restricted the access the officials had at the Department of Treasury.

 Playlist 48 season 3 promo video collage